 Jenny Sweetnam’s Inverse collection saves the diamond for the wearer’s eyes only

-Engagement ring design is reduced down to its essential silhouettes for Jenny Sweetnam, who has gone back to basics with her new collection, Inverse.
+Alternative engagement rings are reduced down to essential silhouettes by Jenny Sweetnam, who has gone back to basics with her new collection, Inverse.
 The 2018 Wallpaper* Design Award winner has established herself as a contemporary jewellery designer who brings a freshness to traditional pieces, through a simple and innovative approach.
 The new collection builds on these foundations with sculptural designs in 18ct yellow gold that make discreet, intimate engagement tokens or even men’s engagement rings.

 Lab-grown diamonds, rather than being on display, are encased in curving forms, uncovered for the eyes of the wearer only.
 In other pieces, diamonds are tucked into the smooth whorls of eternity rings, or capped with understated lids.